Easy Sourdough

 Wash your hands, wet your hands (so the dough doesn't stick) then scrape the edge of the bowl with your hand, pull up a bit of dough slowly as far as it will stretch without breaking, and fold it back over to make a ball.
 Fold until dough has significantly less stretch, around 12 folds total should be enough.
 Roll the dough back over, smooth side up.

-Cover with a clean cloth and leave to rest for 2 hours back in the oven with the light on.
+Cover with a clean cloth and leave to rest for 2 hours back in a warm place.

 Second Fold -